 When hanging pictures on drywall, use screws driven into studs wherever possible.
 If you are hanging your picture at a point where there is no wall stud, use anchored screws.
 These two techniques also work well for plaster, with some key differences.
 Pre-drill all holes before setting screws or anchors into plaster.
 With drywall, it’s acceptable to drive in your screw without pre-drilling, or to use self-tapping anchors.
-Remember, before you start hanging pictures it’s essential to find out whether your walls are made of plaster or drywall.
+Always use proper methods for how to tell drywall vs plaster before you start hanging pictures.

 Are Plaster Walls Better Than Drywall for Hanging Pictures?